Pa. gives update on COVID-19 cases, vaccinations for Friday

-(WKBN) – The Pennsylvania Department of Health reported Friday that there were 230 additional positive cases of COVID-19 and 8 more deaths since Thursday’s report, when 222 additional cases and 11 more deaths were reported.
+(WKBN) – The Pennsylvania Department of Health said Friday there were 415 additional positive cases of COVID-19 and 4 more deaths since Thursday’s report, when 425 additional cases and 10 more deaths were reported.

-There are 295 individuals hospitalized with COVID-19.
-Of that number, 58 patients are in the intensive care unit.
+There are 247 individuals hospitalized with COVID-19.
+Of that number, 50 patients are in the intensive care unit with COVID-19.
 More data is available here.

 The trend in the 14-day moving average number of hospitalized patients continues to drop.
 The full 14-day moving average since the start of the pandemic can be found here.

-Statewide percent positivity for the week of June 25 – July 1 stood at 1.1%.
+Statewide percent positivity for the week of July 2 to 8 stood at 1.2%.

 The most accurate daily data is available on the website, with archived data also available.